jedguez/jedguez.github.io/index.md

 **PhD Student in Mathematics**
 Department of Mathematics [UMD]
 **Advisor:** Prof. Amin Gholampour
-**Email:** `jedguezr [at] umd [dot] edu`
+**Email:** `jedguezr[at]umd[dot]edu`
-**Office:** Room 4302, William E Kirwan Hall **Links:** [CV (PDF)](assets/cv.pdf) | [ORCID](https://orcid.org/0000-0002-6227-4184)
+**Office:** Room 4302, William E Kirwan Hall<br>
----
+**Links:** [CV (PDF)](assets/cv.pdf) | [ORCID](https://orcid.org/0000-0002-6227-4184)
 ## About Me
 I am a 6-th year PhD student in the Department of Mathematics the University of Maryland, College Park.
 My advisor is [Amin Gholampour](https://math.umd.edu/~amingh/).
 I will graduate in May 2027.
 ### Research
 My research lies in algebraic geometry, mostly in intersection theory.
 I study virtual cycles for certain moduli spaces, with applications to counting curves on surfaces.
-I am also interested in GW-theory, and combinatorics.
+I am also interested in GW-theory, and combinatorics.<br>
----
 ## Preprints & Publications
 1. **Virtual cycles of 3-term complexes and the Hilbert schemes of surfaces**
    *Emilio Dominguez, Amin Gholampour.*